Overparametrized linear dimensionality reductions: From projection pursuit to two-layer neural networks: Proofs for Section : Unsupervised learning outer bounds

-This proves our claim.
+which converges to $0$ exponentially fast as $n \to \infty$, since $n / d \to \alpha$.
+This proves Eq.~\eqref{eq:covering_div_bd}, and as a consequence Eq.~\eqref{eq:W_p_KL_bound} follows naturally.
 Using a similar argument as in the proof of Theorem~\ref{thm:W2_outer_bd}, we deduce (by Borel-Cantelli Lemma) that with probability one, for all sufficiently large $n$ and $\WW \in O (d, m)$, there exists $Q \in \cuP (\R^m)$ satisfying

 {\bf Part (ii).} Now we continue the proof of Theorem~\ref{thm:div_outer_bd}.
 Let $P$ be an $(\alpha, m)$-feasible distribution, then there exists a sequence of random probability measures $\{ \hat{P}_{n, \WW} \}_{n \ge 1}$ such that $\hat{P}_{n, \WW} \stackrel{w}{\Rightarrow} P$ in probability.
 Similarly as in the proof of Theorem~\ref{thm:outer_bound_1_dim}, we can assume without loss of generality that $\hat{P}_{n, \WW} \stackrel{w}{\Rightarrow} P$ almost surely.
 For notational convenience we rewrite $\hat{P}_{n, \WW}$ as $P_n$.
 According to the previous claim from part (i), we know that for any $p < 2$ and sufficiently large $n$, there exists $Q_n \in \cuP (\R^m)$ such that